France's richest man applies to be Belgian, says not a tax move

-PARIS Bernard Arnault, France's richest man and chief executive of luxury group LVMH (LVMH.PA), said on Saturday he had applied for Belgian nationality, citing personal and business reasons.
+PARIS, Sept 8 Bernard Arnault, France's richest man and chief executive of luxury group LVMH, said on Saturday he had applied for Belgian nationality, citing personal and business reasons.

 Announcing the move a day after French President Francois Hollande said he would press ahead with a new tax on the super rich, Arnault said he would continue to pay taxes in France and keep his French nationality.

-Hollande drew a mixed reaction in February when he announced plans for a 75 percent tax on revenue exceeding 1 million euros (786.81 thousand pounds) per year as part of efforts to cut France's public deficit to 3 percent of economic output in 2013.
+Hollande drew a mixed reaction in February when he announced plans for a 75 percent tax on revenue exceeding 1 million euros ($1.26 million) per year as part of efforts to cut France's public deficit to 3 percent of economic output in 2013.

 Arnault, who emigrated to the United States during the last Socialist presidency in 1981, has been critical of Hollande's tax initiative, telling Prime Minister Jean-Marc Ayrault on Wednesday he opposed the move.